bonndan/pythophant/Readme.md

 ### Classes, Methods and Members

 * "class" or "interface" declarations have to be placed in the code.
-* "implements" or "extends" must be on the same line as the class declaration (FIXME)
 * The "->" operator should be written as "."
 * "@" is a shortcut for "$this->"
 * The explicit declaration "function" can be omitted if a visibility modifier is used or if the indentation level is one.